 To complement our security services, we also install network and fibre optic backbones.
-Since most security products rely on correctly installed IT infrastructure, it became essential to offer this service.
+Most security products rely on correctly installed IT infrastructure.

-Cat 5e cable is an enhanced version of Cat 5 that adds specifications for far end crosstalk.
-It was formally defined in 2001 as the TIA/EIA-568-B standard, which no longer recognizes the original Cat 5 specification.
+Category 5e cable is an enhanced version of Cat 5 that adds specifications for far end crosstalk.
+It was formally defined in 2001 as the TIA/EIA-568-B standard, which no longer recognises the original Cat 5 specification.
 Although 1000BASE-T was designed for use with Cat 5 cable, the tighter specifications associated with Cat 5e cable and connectors make it an excellent choice for use with 1000BASE-T.

 Category 6 cable is a cable standard for Gigabit Ethernet and other network protocols that is backward compatible with the Category 5/5e and Category 3 cable standards.
 Cat-6 features more stringent specifications for crosstalk and system noise.
 The cable standard provides performance of up to 250 MHz and is suitable for 10BASE-T / 100BASE-TX and 1000BASE-T / 1000BASE-TX (Gigabit Ethernet).
 It is expected to suit the 10GBASE-T (10Gigabit Ethernet) standard.

-The latest standard from the TIA for enhanced performance standards for twisted pair cable systems was defined in February 2008 in ANSI/TIA/EIA-568-B.2-10.
+Category 6a is the latest standard from the TIA for enhanced performance standards for twisted pair cable systems was defined in February 2008 in ANSI/TIA/EIA-568-B.2-10.
 Category 6a (or Augmented Category 6) operates at frequencies up to 500 MHz – twice that of Cat 6.
 Cat6a can support 10 Gbit/s applications.